| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 of a comprehension (see below).
 The second argument is then evaluated

-for each binding, performing parameter binding using lambda
+for each binding, performing parameter binding using lambda.
+The

 ==> for (I in [1..3],J in [1..I]) (write (I,J) || writes " ") (1,1) (2,1) (2,2) (3,1) (3,2) (3,3) () |